delete-app/landing/apps/landing/src/content/docs/learn/module-2-attraction/1-limerence-vs-love.md

 ---

-*Module 2 continues with: The Chemistry of Love (coming soon)*
+*Next: [The Chemistry of Love](/learn/module-2-attraction/2-the-chemistry-of-love/) — dopamine, oxytocin, and why love feels like addiction.*

-*Or skip to: [ADHD in Relationships](/learn/module-4-neurodivergent/adhd-in-relationships/) — for when your brain works differently.*
+*Or skip to: [ADHD in Relationships](/learn/module-4-neurodivergent/1-adhd-in-relationships/) — for when your brain works differently.*